jolts/hymir/doc/README.md

 You'll probably want to seed your database with an initial user though, so have a look in `db/seed.rb`, enter your user details and run `rake db:seed`.

+Next up, you will want to rename the `production.example.rb` and `development.example.rb` files in `config/environments`.
+If you wish for the password reset mailer to work, you have to add your mailer settings in these files.

 Last but not least, you can change the site's title and some other things in `config/hymir.yml`.